threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ### **When I boot my 3node, it reaches the *Welcome to Zero-OS window*, but it doesn't boot properly and there's an error message: *failed to load object : type substrate...*, what can I do?**

 Usually simply rebooting the 3node fixes this problem.

 ***

+### **When I try to access iDRAC on a web browswer, even with protected mode off, I get the error *The webpage cannot be found*, what can I do?**

+Open iDRAC in the Internet Explorer emulator extension (IE Tab) in Chrome, then update iDRAC.
+It should work elsewhere then.
+Sometimes, it will be needed to add "ST1=code" at the end of the IE Tab url.

+***

+### **When booting the 3node, I get the error *Network interface detected but autoconfiguration failed*.
+What can I do?**

+First make sure your network cable is plugged in and that your DHCP is working and responding.
+If you change the NIC port of the ethernet cable, make sure to reboot the 3node so Zero-OS can change the NIC port attribution.

+Some farmers reported that this got fixed by simply powering off the 3node(s), the router and modem for 2 minutes then powering it all back on.
+Resetting the modem and router (switch on the hardware) in the process can also help.

+If this doesn't work, try to upgrade the firmware of the NIC and the motherboard.
+If this still doesn't work, the NIC card might be broken.
+Try with another NIC card.

+***

+### **When I boot my Dell server, I get the message: All of the disks from your previous configuration are gone...
+Press any key to continue or 'C' to load the configuration utility.
+What can I do?**

+Many changes to your server can lead to this message.

+Usually, the easiest solution is to reset the disk configuration in iDRAC's configuration utility.

+What can causes this message:

+1. During a new installation, the cables connecting to your external storage are not wired to the correct ports.
+2. Your RAID adapter has failed.
+3. Your SAS cables are not plugged properly or are malfunctioning.

+Note: Resetting the configuration will destroy all data on all virtual disks.
+Make sure you know what you are doing!
+In doubt, ask the TF community.

+***